-For eight years now, the Nevada Women’s Film Festival has been part of a growing consciousness raising movement happening in the movie world and our greater culture.
+For nine years now, the Nevada Women’s Film Festival has been part of a growing consciousness raising movement happening in the movie world and our greater culture.
 We are witnessing a slow but steady awakening to the failures of the industry to properly represent women.

-Our mission is to celebrate and support the fair representation of women in film.
+At NWFFest, our mission is to celebrate and support the fair representation of women in film.
 We showcase films with a strong female presence, women at the helm, stories that depict women in a positive light and which display diversity of worldview, background and experience.